Temple menorah: Christianity

 The New Testament Book of Revelation refers to a mystery of seven golden lampstands representing seven churches.
 The messages to the seven churches from Jesus Christ found have at least four applications: (1) a local application to the specific cities and believers in the church; (2) to all the churches of all generations; (3) a prophetic application unveiling seven distinct phases of church history from the days of the apostle John until today; (4) a personal application to individual believers who have ears to hear what the Spirit is saying.

 According to Clement of Alexandria and Philo Judaeus, the seven lamps of the golden menorah represented the seven classical planets in this order: the Moon, Mercury, Venus, the Sun, Mars, Jupiter, and Saturn.

 It is also said to symbolize the burning bush as seen by Moses on Mount Horeb.Kevin Conner has noted of the original menorah, described in Exodus 25, that each of the six tributary branches coming out of the main shaft was decorated with three sets of "cups... shaped like almond blossoms... a bulb and a flower..."
 (Exodus 25:33, NASB).
 This would create three sets of three units on each branch, a total of nine units per branch.
 The main shaft, however, had four sets of blossoms, bulbs and flowers, making a total of twelve units on the shaft (Exodus 25:34).
 This would create a total of 66 units, which Conner claims is a picture of the Protestant canon of scripture (containing 66 books).
 Moreover, Conner notes that the total decorative units on the shaft and three branches equate to 39 (the number of Old Testament books within Protestant versions of the Bible); and the units on the remaining three branches come to 27 (the number of New Testament books).
 Conner connects this to Bible passages that speak of God's word as a light or lamp (e.g. Psalms 119:105; Psalms 119:130; cf. Proverbs 6:23).

-In the Eastern Orthodox Church the use of the menorah has been preserved, always standing on or behind the altar in the sanctuary.
+In the Byzantine Rite the use of the menorah has been preserved, always standing on or behind the altar in the sanctuary.
 Though candles may be used, the traditional practice is to use olive oil in the seven-lamp lampstand.
 There are varying liturgical practices, and usually all seven lamps are lit for the services, though sometimes only the three centermost are lit for the lesser services.
 If the church does not have a sanctuary lamp the centermost lamp of the seven lamps may remain lit as an eternal flame.

-Samaritanism

-Samaritan stone lamps were a major feature of Samaritan synagogues in the Byzantine period.
+In art

+Jewish art

+The use of the temple menorah as an artistic decoration during the Second Temple period and up to the Bar Kokhba revolt is quite rare.
+Examples were uncovered in burial caves near Mukhmas (ancient Michmas), in the Herodian Quarter in the Old City of Jerusalem, and in Magdala (on the Magdala Stone).
+The use of menorahs in Jewish art and in particular in Jewish funerary art became much more common in the late Roman and Byzantine periods.